bekk/bekk-christmas/post/elm/wip-outbound-ports.md

             ( model, sendButtonClickedMessage messageToSend )
 ```

-The `update` function proceeds to call the port and supply the `String` that will be received in our JavaScript code enclosing our Elm applications.
-This code in JavaScript that will be receiving the message lives in the `index.html` file, within the `script` tags that we learned about in yesterday's [post](/2020/21).
+The `update` function proceeds to call the port and supply the `String` that will be received in JavaScript.
+On the Javascript side we will be receiving the messages in the `index.html` file that we learned about in yesterday's [post](/2020/21).

 ```html
 <script type="text/javascript">